 "Irony is about the tension of holding incompatible things together because both or all are necessary and true.
 Irony is about humor and serious play.
 It is also a rhetorical strategy and a political method." - Donna Haraway

-future friend/ships is made from oracles and puns and drones and childish dances.
+future friend/ships is made from oracles and drones and childish dances.

 "...Keith Hennessy and Jassem Hindi, proved both passionate and tender.
 In “future friend/ships,” the two stage a defiant, poetic/political work, inspired by events in Syria, that gradually transforms chaos into hope." - The New York Times

 Do toy drones dream of an Arab future? - Maro Guevara - 48 Hills (2016)

 The Practice of Kinship: A Conversation with Jassem Hindi - Marie Tollon - ODC Dance Stories (2016)

 Meet the Bay Area Artists Making Dystopian Performance Art for This Political Moment - The Bold Italic (2016)